-What is DAB radio?
+What is DAB digital radio?

-What’s the difference between DAB and FM?
+What’s the difference between DAB digital radio and FM?

-Can you get DAB signal everywhere?
+Is DAB signal available everywhere?

-Verdict: should you have DAB in your car?
+Should I have DAB in my car?